When you start learning programming, you don’t want to waste any of your valuable time. You want to see real progress as fast as possible, right?

 I just wanted to build a few websites and that’s it!
 I didn’t want to learn everything at once!

-So I stepped down from my sturdy pedestal of ambition.
 I knew I had to start at the very fundamentals of how computers even work if I was ever going to become a developer.

 And you know what?
 That was the best thing I could have done.

-So take my advice: before you start learning your first programming language, learn the fundamentals of Computer Science first.
+So take my advice: before you start learning your first programming language, learn the fundamentals of computer science first.

 But do I really need to?